Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: BAPS Charities

 BAPS Charities is a religious charitable organization that originates from the Bochasanwasi Akshar Purushottam Swaminarayan Sanstha.
 Their history of service is inspired by Swaminarayan (1781-1830), who opened alms houses, built shelters, worked against addiction, and abolished the practice of sati and female infanticide with the goals of removing suffering and effecting positive social change.
 This focus on service to society is stated in the organisation's vision, that "every individual deserves the right to a peaceful, dignified, and healthy way of life.
 And by improving the quality of life of the individual, we are bettering families, communities, our world, and our future."

-Controversies
+Allegations

 Allegations of sexual harassment

 In 2013, the BAPS faced controversy following allegations of sexual harassment by Swami Priyadarshandas, a former sadhu of BAPS.
 Initiated into BAPS at age 14 on December 3, 1973, he filed a 17-page handwritten complaint with the Ahmedabad city police on October 23, 2013.
 He alleged that Pramukh Swami Maharaj and other sadhus sexually abused him, detailing specific dates and locations, including Sarangpur.
 The case was forwarded to Ahmedabad rural police but saw no documented investigation.
 BAPS rejected the allegations as baseless, asserting Pramukh Swami’s celibacy.